Anaesthetics ST4

 Research, quality improvement and audit skills

-- Evidence of relevant academic and research achievements such as degrees, prizes, awards, distinctions, publications, presentations, other achievements.
+• Evidence of academic and research achievements such as degrees, prizes, awards, distinctions, publications, presentations, other achievements.

-- Membership of faculty for a local, regional or national training event or course.
+• Be lead organiser or part of a faculty on a local, regional or national training event or course which includes E-Learning and online events.

 When is this evaluated?